Epiphan & Drivers Kit | TVPLAY Hardware

 Automatic transfer of recordings to a USB drive or network server.

-USB Drive: You can connect a USB drive to the Pearl Nano and set it to automatically transfer recordings to this drive.
+USB drive: You can connect a USB drive to the Pearl Nano and set it to automatically transfer recordings to this drive.
 This can be useful if you want to have a physical copy of your recordings that you can take with you or store elsewhere.

 Network server: You can also configure the Pearl Nano to automatically transfer recordings to a network server.
 This can be useful if you have a network storage system (NAS) or server that you use to store and manage your recordings.
-File transfer can be done via various network protocols, such as FTP, SFTP, among others.
+File transfer can be done over various network protocols, such as FTP, SFTP, among others.

 epiphan.03